acidghost/zotools/README.md

 Commands implemented:
 - `sync`: creates or updates a local cache with useful info from the remote library
 - `search`: searches via regular expression for items in the cached library
+- `act`: performs an action on a selected result from a previous search

 ## Usage